hai-vr/pristine-listing-action/README.md

 You should not use this repository as a workflow action unless you fork it first and use your own fork.

-Look at the workflow of [hai-vr/vpm-listing](https://github.com/hai-vr/vpm-listing/blob/main/.github/workflows/build-listing.yml) for an example of a repository that uses this.

 ### Example

 Repositories are defined in the `input.json` file.